by Carl Edward Rasmussen, 2018-04-16

 In addition to the goal in 2050, the act also specifies some intermediate targets for the cumulative emissions in 5 year intervals.
 The first 5 year interval was start of 2008 until end of 2012.
 The target for each interval gets specified 12 years prior to the start of the interval.
 Currently, limits have been set for 2013-2017, 2018-2022, 2023-2027 and 2028-2032.

-The data for the emissions is taken from two documents, Final UK greenhouse gas emissions national statistics 1990-2015 and Provisional UK greenhouse gas emissions national statistics 2016, shown below:
+The data for the emissions is taken documents, 2017 UK greenhouse gas emissions: provisional figures - data tables, shown below: